Jonathan2251/lbd/source/gpu.rst

 -----------------------------------

 The complete concept can be found in
-Book: Computer graphics principles and practice 3rd editon, authors: JOHN F, ...
+Book: "Computer graphics principles and practice 3rd editon, authors: JOHN F, ..."

 This book is very complete and may take much time to understand every detail.